I Shipped Agentic Resource Discovery on This Site (And a Client Found Me)

 Here is the whole build, the proof it runs, and the part nobody is talking about yet.

-You publish a static ai-catalog.json at a well-known path.
+In the site’s own terms, the card by the door is a static ai-catalog.json at a well-known path.
 It lists what your site offers an agent, an MCP server, an A2A agent, an API, even a nested catalog, and points at each one.
-Then registries crawl those catalogs and answer natural-language queries, so an agent can ask “who can do X” and get a ranked answer.
+The front desk is a registry that crawls those cards and answers natural-language queries, so an agent asks “who can do X” and gets a ranked answer.

 The first half is a file you write.
-The second half is the agentic web’s version of a search engine, and it is the genuinely new part.
+The second half is the agentic web’s version of a search engine, and it’s the new part.
 The draft has 11 companies behind it, including Microsoft, GitHub, Hugging Face, Nvidia and Salesforce, on a Linux Foundation data model.
 That spread is why this one is worth taking seriously.

-The first thing to clear up, because the names are one letter apart and everyone is about to mix them up.
+The names are one letter apart, and everyone is about to mix them up.

 I already serve an api-catalog on this site, and it stays exactly where it is.
 ARD is not a rename of it.
 It is the layer above, and the two sit side by side.